katerinaov/Cars-Models-Classification/README.md

 $ python3 test.py --labels_fname test_labels.csv --device cpu --bboxes True
 ```
 Here you can choose whether you want to run the script using cuda or cpu.
-Also you need to add whether you're providing bounding boxes for images in the test_labels file, which can be in .mat or .csv format.
+Also you need to add whether you're providing bounding boxes for images in the test_labels file(it's just example, you'll need to change a name of a file), which can be in .mat or .csv format.

 # Requirements